 But if like myself, you’re not exactly sure, which career will be best for you, how the job market will look like after you finish your education or what do you REALLY like to do - you will be constantly learning and evolving.
-And in the app development world - that means building an MVP and then developing it for years.
+And in the app development world - that means building an MVP (it’s ALWAYS a better idea to start with it!) and then developing it for years.
 It requires a different mindset - not impatiently waiting, when my app will be “done”, but being open to perceiving it as a living system, that can constantly grow as long as you’ll take care of it.

 But don’t worry - I’m not gonna leave you with that info and nothing else!
 Below I will deeply explain, how many hours exactly our developers spend on creating some of the apps from our portfolio.
 All of that to give you a sense, when should you start your own app development if you want to make it live a few months from now - maybe there is no need to wait?
 Being an app entrepreneur awaits you - so let's find how long does it take to build an app!

 How many hours does it take to develop an app?

 I could finish this paragraph on using this beloved by the software houses phrase “it depends”.
 Because it really does - it’s much faster to build an app like Tinder (and cheaper) than to create a second Facebook.
 I cannot speak for other app developers but below I will show you how long did building specific apps from our portfolio take.